Vishwasshetty10/smart-city-webapp/README.md

 - **Backend/Auth:** Firebase Authentication
 - **Deployment:** Static hosting (e.g., Firebase Hosting or GitHub Pages)
 - **Design:** Custom CSS with modern UI components

+## 🔮 Planned Features

+-> 🗺️ Google Maps integration

+-> 💬 Hotel and shop reviews

+-> 📊 Admin dashboard for service providers

+-> 🌓 Dark Mode toggle

+-> 🧭 Navigation assistant with route suggestions

+## 📬 Contact
+Made by Vishwas Shetty,

+For any feedback or feature requests, feel free to open an issue on the repository.